googleapis/google-cloud-java/java-bigtable/CONTRIBUTING.md

 (even if it was for a different project), you probably don't need to do it again.

+## Developing

+This project relocates some of its internal dependencies.
+Since IDEs can't resolve the relocated symbols on their own, a workaround is:

+1. Install the shaded module `mvn install -pl google-cloud-bigtable-stats`
+2. Disable the `with-shaded` profile to force IDEs to resolve the relocated dependencies from the local repository

 ## Code reviews

 All submissions, including submissions by project members, require review.
 We